michalmonday/xohw23-121/docs/setup_guide.md

 ## Build and flash PYNQ image SD card

 We used 2.7.0 version of PYNQ, however as of 11/01/2023 a new version (3.0.0) is available.
 Notice that the 3.0.0 version requires different versions of Vivado, Vitis and petalinux (2022.1, as shown in [this updated guide](https://pynq.readthedocs.io/en/v3.0.0/pynq_sd_card.html#use-existing-ubuntu-os)) as opposed to 2.7.0 version that requires 2020.2 versions.
-I suggest to use v2.7.0 PYNQ and 2020.2 Xilinx versions when following this project.
+I suggest to use v2.7.0 PYNQ and 2020.2 Xilinx versions when following this guide.
 Prebuilt image for ZC706 board is not available on the PYNQ website, so it has to be compiled.

 ### Note about official guide
-Steps listed in the [PYNQ SD Card image guide](https://pynq.readthedocs.io/en/v2.7.0/pynq_sd_card.html#use-existing-ubuntu-os) are not very straightforward from my experience and lead me to encounter many issues, so below I describe the steps that worked for me.
+I found steps listed in the [PYNQ SD Card image guide](https://pynq.readthedocs.io/en/v2.7.0/pynq_sd_card.html#use-existing-ubuntu-os) to be not very straightforward and I encountered many issues trying to compile the image, so below I describe the steps that worked for me.

 ### Steps to build PYNQ image for ZC706
 Download v2.7.0 tag of the PYNQ repository, install packages and prepare the boards directory (to avoid compiling all default ones).